adopt-liveview/adopt-liveview/priv/pages/2024/04-08-js-push-en_US.md

 LiveviewPlayground.start()
 ```

-However, we commented on the limitation that the value will be sent strictly as a string.
-To help us, LiveView also has an alternative called [`JS.push/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.JS.html#push/2) which is part of the so-called JS Commands.
+However, we talked about how values will be sent strictly as a strings.
+LiveView also has an alternative way to push events called [`JS.push/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.JS.html#push/2) which is part of the so-called JS Commands.
 Write and run the `js_push.exs` file:

 ```elixir